 - 1. Tutoring: One-on-one or group - 2.
 Counseling: Academic, career, and personal advising - 3.
 Workshops: Covering a variety of academic and personal enrichment topics - 4.
-Campus Visits: To area colleges and universities to assist students with transfer choices (at least two each year) - 5.
-Equipment Loans: Laptop computers may be checked out for three days or a semester and calculators may be checked out for a semester at a time - 6.
+Campus Visits: To area colleges and universities to assist students with transfer choices (at least two each year) - Equipment Loans: Laptop computers may be checked out for three days or a semester and calculators may be checked out for a semester at a time - 6.
 Cultural & Social Activities: Two cultural or social activities are planned each year - Academic Advising: A degree plan is created for each participant to assist in mapping educational goals and ensure timely progress toward a degree - 8.
-Scholarships: Determined by need, academic persistence and program participation - Free Printing: Black and white and color printing, photocopying, laminating, at no cost to participants.
-Students may be eligible for admission to the program if - they meet the following criteria:U.S. Citizens or legal residents - Have a need for academic services, and - 3.
+Scholarships: Determined by need, academic persistence and program participation - Free Printing: Black and white and color printing, photocopying, laminating, at no cost to participants. - Peer Mentoring: New students are assigned a guide during their first few months of participating in the program.

+Students may be eligible for admission to the program if they meet the following criteria:

+- 1. U.S. Citizens or legal residents - 2.
+Have a need for academic services, and - 3.
 Fit into one or more of the following categories: - A. First generation college students (neither parent has received a baccalaureate degree), or - B. Meet federal income guidelines, or - C. Have a documented disability which impacts learning